Juuseku/shopping-list-app/README.md

 # shopping-list-app

+IMPORTANT!
+The database that the app uses will not be accessible from 06.12.2023 onwards.
+After that, the app can only be used locally.
+All the JS code for the app can be found from the folder 'shopping-lists'.

 Shared shopping list

 The name of the application is "Shared shopping list".
 It can be used to track